AVN Awards: Award design

-The design of the AVN Award changed several times before and is in its present form since 2013 when it was redesigned as part of the 30th anniversary of the awards show.
-The redesigning was led by Michael Krasun, and supervised by AVN CEO Theo Sapoutzis.
-Krasun was a veteran with 25-plus years experience in designing, fabricating and building of restaurants, nightclubs, airport facilities and theme fixtures around the world.
+The design of the AVN Award changed several times before reaching its present form in 2013 when it was redesigned as part of the 30th anniversary of the awards show.
+The redesigning effort was led by Michael Krasun and supervised by AVN CEO Theo Sapoutzis.
+Krasun was a veteran with 25-plus years of experience in the designing, fabricating and building of restaurants, nightclubs, airport facilities and theme fixtures around the world.

 The makers aimed to create an artifact that represented "sexual expression, integrity and exotic flair", and after months of work arrived at a figurine that showcased "two people in a very erotic embrace, yet without any explicit details of the bodies on display".
-The impressive resultant figurine was conferred as the official AVN award going forward.
-All the trophies are hand-poured and custom mixed containing 40 percent resin and 60 percent ground marble, making them very sturdy.
-An epoxy coating with mix of bronze powders is applied as final finish.
-A solid black stone base with award winners details is engraved on front side.
-The artifact, from inception to fabrication, was accomplished entirely in the US.
+This impressive resultant figurine was conferred the official AVN award going forward.

+All the award trophies are hand-poured and custom mixed, containing 40 percent resin and 60 percent ground marble, making them very sturdy.
+An epoxy coating with a mix of bronze powders is applied as final finish.
+A solid black stone base with the award winners details is engraved on the front side.
+The artifact, from its inception to fabrication, was accomplished entirely in the US.